buayalaut/webrafterday/src/pages/blog/sql-injection-penugasan-pmi.md

 ---
-title: SQL Injection at Subdomain website Palang Merah Indonesia penugasan.pmi.or.id - BUG Fixed by Developer
+title: SQL Injection at penugasan.pmi.or.id - BUG Fixed by Developer
 date: 2021-02-21
 ---